-Find the grants that fit your electrical project
+Find the grants that are useful for your electrical project

-EV chargers, solar, heat pumps, heating conversion and municipal programs: we’ve gathered the grants that matter most when your project requires real electrical work.
+EV chargers, solar, heat pumps, heating conversion and municipal grants: we’ve grouped together the programs that most often overlap with a master electrician’s work.

-Verified programs · Official sources · Montreal, Laval, North Shore, Vaudreuil-Dorion
+Verified programs · Official links · Montreal, Laval, North Shore, Vaudreuil-Dorion

 New and worth watching